mid's site

 glEnd();

 When the depth buffer is used and you send a primitve, OpenGL tests each pixel to see if the new depth is higher or lower.
-This way it chooses a fragment to throw away or keep.
+This way it chooses whether to throw away the fragment or keep it.
 If kept, the depth buffer and color buffer are written into.
-This depth buffer is by default disabled, so let us enable it: before your glBegin, have glEnable(GL_DEPTH_TEST);
+This depth buffer is by default disabled, so let us enable it: before your glBegin, have glEnable(GL_DEPTH_TEST);.
+Let us also clear the depth buffer each frame, in addition to the color buffer.
+After this, you should have the expected result.

 glEnable(GL_DEPTH_TEST);